 The shift in tax brackets also effectively removed the tax penalty for married filers.
 In 2017, some married couples filing jointly were pushed into a higher tax bracket when they combined incomes, increasing their tax liability.
 In 2018, the new brackets for joint filers is double that of the single filers, so the marriage penalty is eliminated.

 The standard deduction has nearly doubled.
-In a move to help simplify tax filing for most Americans, the standard deduction has almost doubled.
+In a move to help simplify tax filing for most Americans, the standard deduction has almost doubled in the 2018 tax reform bill.
 That means fewer U.S. taxpayers will need to itemize their deductions.
 In 2017, the standard deduction was $6,350 for the single filer and $12,700 for joint filers.
 In 2018, the standard deduction is now $12,000 for single filers and $24,000 for joint filers.
 The personal exemption was eliminated, but this doesn’t necessarily have the negative effect we might assume it would.

 A married couple with no dependents and a combined income of $100,000 filing jointly in 2017 received $8,100 in personal exemptions in addition to their $12,700 standard deduction, reducing taxable income to $79,200.
 In 2018, without the personal exemption but with the increased standard deduction, that same couple’s taxable income is now $76,000.

 Child tax credit has changed.
-Many more parents of children under age 17 will see an increase in their child tax credit on their 2018 taxes.
+Many more parents of children under age 17 will see an increase in their child tax credit on their 2018 taxes thanks to the 2018 tax reform bill.
 Under the previous tax code, parents making less than $110,000 filing jointly, or $75,000 filing individually, received a $1,000 child tax credit for each qualifying child under age 17.
 With the 2018 tax reform, the credit doubles per child, and the income limits were also increased to $400,000 jointly and $200,000 individually.

 In addition to these major changes, the 2018 tax reform also brings changes for the 529 college savings plans, homeowners, the Alternative Minimum Tax, SALT deduction, estate tax exemption, charitable donations, medical expenses, the Affordable Care Act, and more.